russmckendrick/records/content/albums/american-thighs-2258972/index.md

 styles: ["Alternative Rock"]
 ---

 American Thighs is the 1994 debut studio album by American alternative rock band Veruca Salt.
-The album features the hit single "Seether" and received positive critical reviews.
+The album features the single "Seether".